 Go Simple with Your Summer Desserts

-You don’t have to go all out when choosing a dessert for your summer cookout menu.
+You don’t have to go all out when choosing a dessert for your summer cookout menu, though we always recommended some delicious Amish baked goods.
 Cut up a platter full of watermelon slices and you’re done!
 Watermelon is kid-approved and will make any adult guest feel like a kid again.

 How to choose the best watermelon: